 Students are good sources of information about study space, but they should be consulted in some numbers, because a single individual may not be typical.

-More Power To Them: a report of faculty and student experience in the encouragement of student initiative.
 By C.L.
 Barber.
 Committee for New College, 1962.
 Click here for a pdf of the full report.

 The present widespread concern to encourage independent work by undergraduates reflects uneasiness about the effect of our standard system of courses and credits.
 This report will describe one among several current projects aimed at countering the tendency of our undergraduates to leave too much of the initiative in their education in the hands of their teachers.
 At Amherst College, Mount Holyoke College, Smith College and the University of Massachusetts, in the academic year 1959-60, twelve faculty members tried out changes in their teaching procedures designed to promote student initiative and independence.
 The program was an outgrowth of the cooperative effort in planning a new style of college which in the previous year produced the New College Plan.
 Both projects were sponsored by the four neighboring institutions concerned, and both were supported by grants from the Fund for the Advancement of Education of the Ford Foundation. (p.
 5)